517: No Such Thing As Julius Caesar's Dad Jokes

 Yeah.
 That's what I'm thinking of.

-Imagine squelching into
+Yeah.
+Imagine squelching into the water.

 Napoleon actually lost because he wore his kitten heels on the day of the battle and he got stuck in some mud.
 So he was a crocodile.

-Bluca had a boot, too.
+Blucher had a boot, too.

-So the Blucher army went in in Bluker's boots, but the Wellington Army didn't go out in Wellington boots because they hadn't been invented.
+So the Bluker army went in in Bluker's boots, but the Wellington Army didn't go out in Wellington boots because they hadn't been invented.
 The idea of generals having their kind of their merch.

-It's a good idea.
 You can imagine the final speech on the morning of the battle.
+And if you put in the offer code Blücher,

-And if you put in the offer code Bluker, you'll get 10 marks off the price of your first pair.
+you'll get 10 marks off the price of your first pair.

 But no, it was this huge, like it was 200,000 men crammed into about five square miles.
 Like it was a very, very, very deadly battle.